Gualtiero Jacopetti: Criticism

 Despite their early success with Mondo Cane, controversy followed Jacopetti and Prosperi's careers.
-New York Times reviewer Pauline Kael dismissed Mondo Cane, claiming that its advocates were, "too restless and apathetic to pay attention to motivations and complications, cause and effect."
+The New York Times reviewer Pauline Kael dismissed Mondo Cane, claiming that its advocates were "too restless and apathetic to pay attention to motivations and complications, cause and effect".
 Criticism became even more pronounced with Africa Addio, which Roger Ebert called "brutal, dishonest, and racist" and claims that it "slanders a continent".
 Ebert's review was not based on the original film but on an edited version for US audiences.
 This version was edited and translated without the approval of Jacopetti.
 Indeed, the differences are such that Jacopetti has called this film a "betrayal" of the original idea.
 Notable differences are thus present between the Italian and English-language versions in terms of the text of the film.
 Many advocates of the film feel that it has unfairly maligned the original intentions of the filmmakers.

-Jacopetti claimed his intent was to create films that "...would play on the big screen whose subject was reality."
-In the 2003 documentary The Godfathers of Mondo, Prosperi went on to claim criticism of their work was due to the fact that, "The public was not ready for this kind of truth."
+Jacopetti claimed his intent was to create films that "...would play on the big screen whose subject was reality".
+In the 2003 documentary The Godfathers of Mondo, Prosperi went on to claim criticism of their work was due to the fact that "The public was not ready for this kind of truth."
 Both directors denied staging anything for their films, with the exception of Mondo Cane 2 which they acknowledge does contain some staged or recreated footage.